- Aesthetic Challenges

 - When resolving conflicts in the design and selection of products and systems, coordinate with consideration of opportunities and impacts affecting design and constructability of all involved building systems.

-Seek Design Solutions that Fully Integrate Product/Systems
+Seek Integrated Design Solutions that Fully Incorporate Product/Systems

 - Adopt a 'Whole Buildings' approach—Systems integration involves the awareness of all affected trades and disciplines.
 Design with functional attributes of systems and products in mind.